ChouYuanjue/TeX-QB-Gen/README.md

 ## TO-DO LIST

+- [x] Emit each problem to its own TeX file immediately after processing.
+- [x] Fix issues with Chinese PDFs being processed as garbled text, preventing correct problem segmentation.
 - [ ] Generate a correct and aesthetically pleasing `master.tex` file, including table of contents, chapters, and even references.
 - [ ] Handle obvious error responses, such as returning multiple questions at once, incorrect JSON, or Markdown syntax in LLM-generated answers.
 - [ ] Test scanned PDFs.
 - [ ] Test cases where answers appear at the back of the book.
 - [ ] Construct appropriate prompts for cases involving exchange diagrams and test them.
 - [ ] Improve and test batch fetching from MathStackExchange and URL-based solutions.
-- [ ] Add asynchronous processing to improve speed.
+- [x] Add asynchronous processing to improve speed.
 - [ ] Include local solutions suitable for Chinese OCR.
 - [ ] Build better preprocessing schemes to reduce hallucinations from large models.
 - [ ] More precise PDF question segmentation (based on layout analysis or deep learning).